JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Click outside or esc to close the modal, perhaps use the hook
 - On the single post all replies should be shown with scrolling
 - If there are multiple replies to a single post then the parent should only be shown once
+- Replies should have a banner above them in the main feed

 ## Post View
 - Add a sticky div #DONE

 #### Highlighted Words Bug
-- If I type a trend or mention and then add a bunch of empty lines the highlighted words overlay div will be displaced
+- If I type a trend or mention and then add a bunch of empty lines the highlighted words overlay div will be displaced #DONE
-- It is now also bugged when typing a new post but it works on the reply modal
+- It is now also bugged when typing a new post but it works on the reply modal #DONE
-- It seems that it does not recognize the spaces and only works if I leave one space between the words the rest gets swallowed and that is why they are out of place
+- It seems that it does not recognize the spaces and only works if I leave one space between the words the rest gets swallowed and that is why they are out of place #DONE I fixed this by adding whitespace-pre-wrap which will preserve the white space

 ## Main Page